aghtetnyein/node-express-prismaORM/README.md

 # Connect with your db

 - Copy .env.example to .env in your project folder
-- Edit DATABASE_URL with yours
+- Edit DATABASE_URL with your credentials

 # Prisma commends